-Four full-time weeks spread across the year and two or three examinations.
+Four full-time weeks are spread across the year with two or three examinations.
 Guest experts enrich the lecture programme.
 This course covers enterprise systems, strategic ICT management and Business process management (BPM).
 Students are exposed to ERP software and software tools used in business process modelling and business process integration.
 Students are coached in business and academic writing, group work and reviewing literature and have to apply their skills and knowledge to real business cases.

-There are three modules integrated around a central architectural theme:
+Course outlines are integrated around a central architectural theme:

-Strategic ICT Management and IT Project Management:

-This is covered in two modules.
-Includes IS strategy and the strategic use of ICT, evaluating ICT, funding ICT, Formulating IT Business Case, acquisition, implementation, upgrading, support and usage as well as evaluating the organisational impact of ICT.
-The impact of new applications in ERP and BI will be reviewed.
-IT Project Management frameworks will be introduced and applied at the organisational level.
+Strategic ICT Management and IT Project Management includes IS strategy and the strategic use of ICT, evaluating ICT, funding ICT, Formulating IT Business Case, acquisition, implementation, upgrading, support and usage as well as evaluating the organisational impact of ICT.
+IT Project Management frameworks are introduced and applied at the organisational level.

-Business Process Management:

-How business processes are defined, characterized and modelled is covered.
-Students will be exposed to methodologies and techniques to identify, measure and improve processes.
-Students will be introduced to technologies that can be used as part of process improvement initiatives as well as technologies such as ERP, workflow and SOA that impact on business processes.
-A work assignment will allow students to apply their analytical skills to improving and existing process.
+Business Process Management includes methods and techniques to identify, model, measure and improve processes.
+Students are introduced to technologies that can be used as part of process improvement initiatives as well as technologies such as ERP, workflow and SOA that impact on business processes.
+A work assignment will allow students to apply their analytical skills to improving an existing process.

-Enterprise Systems:

-ERP concepts such as Organizational data, master data and the integration of standard business processes as implemented in a leading ERP system are studied in the following areas: Sales, Procurement; Inventory Management; Management Accounting and Financial Accounting.
+Enterprise Systems includes ERP concepts such as organisational data, master data and the integration of standard business processes as implemented in a leading ERP system in the following areas: Sales, Procurement; Inventory Management; Management Accounting and Financial Accounting.
 The technical content includes managing change, customizing, transaction management, integration, report creation and auditing.